 Training and Education

-What You'll Study in Herbal Medicine School
+What You'll Study in Herbalism School

-Most herbal medicine training will include curriculum in botany and plant identification, pharmacology, human physiology, biochemistry, nutrition, the history and philosophy or herbalism, and issues of professional practice.
+Most herbal therapy training will include curriculum in botany and plant identification, pharmacology, human physiology, biochemistry, nutrition, the history and philosophy or herbalism, and issues of professional practice.
 Many herbal medicine schools also teach clinical skills such as assessment and recordkeeping.

 Average Length of Study

 To become a practicing herbalist, the American Herbalists Guild recommends a program of at least 1600 hours of study at a school of herbal medicine, including a 400-hour clinical requirement.
 Naturopathic physicians must complete a bachelor's degree as well as a 4-year Doctor of Naturopathic Medicine (ND) program.